Hamza-ibz/challenge-3-address-book/docs/domain-models-test-plan.md

 - When addContact() is called, the length of the contacts array should increase by 1.
 - After adding a contact, the latest contact in the array should be the one you just added.
 - The addContact() function should not allow null values.
-- If a phone number already exist in the address book, you can't add the contact.
+- Contact is not added if phone number exist in the address book (duplicate phone numbers).
-- If an email address already exist in the address book, you can't add the contact.
+- Contact is not added if email  exist in the address book (duplicate email addresses).
-- Even if the email address has the same letters but different capitalization, you still can't add the contact.
+- Contact is not added even if email is a duplicate with different capitalization.

 #### User story 2:-